 The co-benefits were prioritized based on administering agency input and broad applicability to California Climate Investments programs.
 UC Berkeley first reviewed the scientific data to determine if methods could be developed and summarized the findings in literature reviews.
 Next, UC Berkeley and CARB developed Co-benefit Assessment Methodologies where feasible.
-CARB solicited public comment on draft versions in Spring 2018 prior to posting final Co-benefit Assessment Methodologies periodically based on new or evolving project types; new legislation; available resources; new scientific developments or tools, or modifications in the analytical tools or approaches upon which the methodologies were based; or input from administering agencies or the public.
+CARB solicited public comment on draft versions in Spring 2018 prior to posting final Co-benefit Assessment Methodologies.
+CARB may review and update assessment methodologies periodically based on new or evolving project types; new legislation; available resources; new scientific developments or tools, or modifications in the analytical tools or approaches upon which the methodologies were based; or input from administering agencies or the public.